apostrophecms/sitemap/README.md

 #### `map`

-The `map` command with generate an up-to-date sitemap on demand.
+The `map` command will generate an up-to-date sitemap on demand.
 The base command **prints the sitemap into the console**, or allows you to pipe it as needed, to help generate a static file version.On the command line, run:

 ```bash
 node app @apostrophecms/sitemap:map